ivon852/bedrock_addon_templates/README_EN.md

 - 4D Skins

 ## How to use
-Download archives from Releases or clone this repository.
+Download archives from [Mediafire](https://www.mediafire.com/folder/0fxoez81g3y5o/Tutorial) or clone this repository.
 Each folder contains an Add-On.